Python for Librarians

 Tim Ribaric

 Tim Ribaric (Librarian IV) received his MLIS from The University of Western Ontario in 2006 and MSC in Computer Science from Brock University in 2017.
-Presently he is completing his Ph.D. in Educational Studies.
+He currently is a Ph.D.
+Candidate in Educational Studies.
 He has been working at the Brock University Library since 2006 and currently holds the role of Digital Scholarship Librarian.
 He has published and presented on many different topics including: labour issues, effectively utilizing technology in the library environment, cracking cryptographic systems and computational analysis of text.
 All of his coding projects can be found on GitHub.
 His website and blog can be found at https://elibtronic.github.io/.

 How to Register